When considering your career in the Army, it is vital to consider the Army promotion timeline when you plan.

 What Does the Promotion Board Consider?

-The promotion board meets with soldiers and scores them based on personal appearance, the ability or communicate well, knowledge and awareness of both the military and world events as well as their attitude.
+The promotion board meets with soldiers and scores them based on personal appearance, the ability to communicate well, knowledge and awareness of both the military and world events, as well as their attitude.

-Also, the members rate the soldiers as either average, above average, excellent, and outstanding.
+Also, the members rate the soldiers as average, above average, excellent, and outstanding.

-The most points a board member can give is 150, which are added up and divided to an average score.
+The most points a board member can give is 150, which are added up and divided into an average score.

 Afterward, these points add to the administrative points discussed above.